+If you have been receiving rent supplement under the temporary COVID-19 regulations you may still be entitled to do so until the 31st of August.
 Rent supplement is a means tested payment that some people may get if they live in private rented accommodation and cannot pay their rent on their own.
 It is a short-term payment, and only available if you are renting from a private landlord.

-Can I receive rent supplement during COVID-19?
+Who is entitled to rent supplement during COVID-19?

 You can qualify for COVID-19 rent supplement if: